+Thinking of becoming a teacher?
 Every teacher devotes his or her life to education for reasons as individual to them as any other part of their identity.
-Still, it usually isn’t the money, and it isn’t the three-month summer vacation.
-Reasons for becoming a teacher are deeper than that, and while they are personal, they are almost all united by the desire to impact peoples’ lives.
-There is a demand for great teachers in this country, and a person is called to become a teacher in response to that need.
+Still, it usually isn’t the money or the three-month summer vacation.
+Reasons for becoming a teacher are deeper than that.
+And while each individual’s reasons are personal, almost all teachers are united by the desire to impact people.
+High-needs schools in the United States have budgetary concerns and low teacher retention, and students continue to drop out at alarming rates.
 So, what’s calling you?
 Why do you want to teach?

-To Improve the Quality of Education
+1. To Improve the Quality of Education

 One reason to become a teacher is to impact the education system.
+The proportion of Americans who have a great deal of confidence in public schools has steadily declined over the past 50 years, according to 2017 Gallup polling.
 If you recognize the need to improve the quality of education in this country, then you may become a teacher to affect change.
 There is a lot of work to be done, but it is the collective effort of thousands of dedicated teachers that will make the most difference.

 Essentially, becoming a teacher lets you take part in shaping the next generation.

-To Give Back to Your Community
+2. To Give Back to Your Community

 One of the reasons for becoming a teacher is to contribute to your community in a meaningful way.
 Teaching is one of the most direct ways to make an impact, and if you are driven by the desire to help those around you, being a teacher is an invaluable contribution.